This brief note is meant to shed some light on the queries that might arise regarding injuries & treatment for the foot sesamoid bone.

-After knowledge of my condition, I met more specialists in the field.
+After being cognizant of my condition, I met more specialists in the field.
 There was indeed a difference of opinion ranging from – painkillers to surgery.

 Finally, I zeroed in on an experienced doctor who explained to me about the significance of sesamoids and how AVN can be reversed.
 He put me in a synthetic-cast and started medications to establish the blood supply (re-vascularize) the bone.
 This went on for a period of 40 days.

-There is a backdrop for me talking so elaborately about my condition and how my doctors decided to approach the problem.
+There is a backdrop for me to talk so elaborately about my condition and the doctor’s approach the problem.

 What are Sesamoid Bones?

 The instances of AVN occurrences in the foot sesamoid bone is a small fraction.
-This speaks volume regarding its awareness and its treatment.
-People appreciate the value of the sesamoid bones in the foot once they are either fractured or worse case AVN.
+This speaks volume regarding its awareness and treatment.
+People appreciate the value of the sesamoid bones once they are fractured or worse they are diagnosed with AVN.

 Damaged Foot Sesamoids?

-Why not believe in the regenerating abilities & let it do its job?
+Why not believe in the regenerative abilities of the body?
 Why take shortcuts?

 Fig 1.
 Say NO to Surgery and give “Natural Healing” a chance

-Just by adhering to these steps, I have recovered about 80% of my sesamoid bone and walking strength back.
-With control on uric acid/diet, I am confident & optimistic that the final lap will also be cleared. 🙂
+Just by adhering to these steps, I have recovered about 80% of my sesamoid bone and walking strength.
+With control on the uric acid through my diet, I am confident that the final lap will also be cleared. 🙂

 Fig 2.
 Self-help Author & Speaker, Wayne Dyer’s view on “Natural Healing”